-The Pros: Similar to EasyWrappe, you will enjoy all the benefits of printing and stretching on demand and having full control over the stretching process.
+The Pros: Similar to EasyWrappe, printing and stretching on demand offers you full control over the stretching process.

-However, if you are using inexpensive fir wood (this is the most popular), pre-notched stretcher bars can lower your cost even further to about $0.95 per linear foot which makes it great for higher volume print studios.
+However, if you are using inexpensive fir wood, pre-notched stretcher bars can lower your cost even further.
+Expect costs of about $0.95 per linear foot.

 This would save you approximately 50%+ over EasyWrappe.
-Since the bars themselves are cheaper, you’ll have cheaper inventory and can therefore keep higher quantities and more sizes in stock (great flexibility).
+Cheaper bars means you can maintain higher quantities and more sizes in stock.

 It is not necessary to own professional equipment like a saw and an underpinner.

 The Cons: Skilled labor and some tools are required.

 If you lack professional equipment, such as a canvas stretching machine, stretching a print may take longer than by using EasyWrappe.

 If you plan to use equipment, keep in mind that buying professional stretching equipment can be expensive (over $3,000).